Dev guideRecipesAPI ReferenceChangelog

 }

-Custom event handlers enable the transformation, validation, or enrichment of content before synchronization with Optimizely Graph.
-This is useful for adding computed fields, cleaning HTML, or applying transformations to metadata.
+Custom event handlers let you transform, validate, or enrich content before syncing with Optimizely Graph.
+Use them to add computed fields, clean HTML, or apply transformations to metadata.